Tennessee State Route 63: Campbell County

 They then enter the community of Pioneer and SR 297 separates from SR 63 here.
 SR 63 then continues east alone to intersect Old Hwy.
 63, the original route of SR 63 and a direct route to Caryville.
 It then has an interchange and becomes concurrent with I-75 at exit 141.
 It goes south along I-75 before entering Caryville.
 In Caryville, it passes by downtown and then separates from I-75 at exit 134, intersects with the other end Old Hwy.
 63, and becomes concurrent with US 25W/SR 9.
 US 25W/SR 63 immediately afterwards junction with SR 116 (John McGhee Blvd./Old US 25W) and then enters Cove Lake State Park and passes by Cove Lake and Caryville Dam before leaving Caryville.
-They then enter Jacksboro and becomes the major artery of the city, bypassing downtown to the west and running through the heart of the main business district.
+They then enter Jacksboro and become the major artery of the city, bypassing downtown to the west and running through the heart of the main business district.
 They then leave Jacksboro and enter LaFollette.
 US 25W/SR 63 continue through the center of LaFollette and enter downtown.
 In downtown, US 25W and SR 63 separate with US 25W heading north towards Jellico and Kentucky and SR 63 heads towards Harrogate and Middlesboro.
-SR 63 then leaves LaFollette and travels up the Powell Valley through the communities of Fincastle, Well Springs, Speedwell, Powell Valley and Arthur before entering Harrogate, crossing into Claiborne County in between Fincastle and Speedwell.
+SR 63 then leaves LaFollette and travels up the Powell Valley through the communities of Fincastle, Well Springs, Speedwell, Powell Valley, and Arthur before entering Harrogate, crossing into Claiborne County in between Fincastle and Speedwell.

 The intersection of Central Avenue (U.S. Route 25W / State Route 63) and Tennessee Avenue in downtown LaFollette, Tennessee.